Restaurant in San Francisco, United States

 About Rosamunde

-Rosamunde has been a fixture in San Francisco's sausage counter scene for years, and what keeps it on credible lists is consistency rather than spectacle.
-The format is simple: order at the counter, take a seat if one opens, and eat well for a fraction of what you'd spend almost anywhere else in the city.
+Rosamunde has been a fixture in San Francisco's sausage counter scene for years, what keeps it on credible lists is consistency rather than spectacle.
+The format is simple: order at the counter, take a seat if one opens, eat well for a fraction of what you'd spend almost anywhere else in the city.
 The visual experience is unpretentious — you see the sausages, you pick one, you eat it.
 There is no tableside theatre, no tasting menu pacing.
 That is the point.

 The Mission Street location gives it a specific character.
 This stretch of Mission in the 94110 zip code is a working neighbourhood, not a tourist corridor, which means the crowd skews local.
 If you're staying downtown or in Hayes Valley and considering making the trip, budget for a 15-to-20-minute journey each way and treat it as part of a broader Mission afternoon rather than a standalone destination.

 From a seasonal-rotation perspective, a sausage counter has more flexibility than a produce-driven kitchen, but the practical implication for visitors is the same: come at lunch or early evening when turnover is highest and the menu is freshest.
-Friday evenings are the longest-hours window , Rosamunde runs until 11 pm on Fridays, two hours later than Monday, Wednesday, and Sunday closing times.
+Friday evenings are the longest-hours window, Rosamunde runs until 11 pm on Fridays, two hours later than Monday, Wednesday, Sunday closing times.
 If you're in the neighbourhood late on a Thursday or Saturday (both close at 10 pm), this is a practical late-option that most comparable spots in the Mission do not offer.

 Practical Details

 Hours: Monday and Wednesday–Thursday 11:30 am–9 or 10 pm (varies by day); Friday 11:30 am–11 pm; Saturday 11:30 am–10 pm; Sunday 11:30 am–9 pm.
-Reservations: Not required , walk-in counter service.
+Reservations: Not required, walk-in counter service.
 Booking difficulty: Easy.
 Dress: Casual, no expectations.
-Budget: Cheap Eats tier , expect to spend well under $20 per head.
+Budget: Cheap Eats tier, expect to spend well under $20 per head.
 Leading for: Solo diners, casual groups, pre-bar fuel.
 Address: 2832 Mission St, San Francisco, CA 94110.

 How It Compares

 Rosamunde sits in an entirely different category from San Francisco's headline dining names.
 Lazy Bear, Atelier Crenn, Benu, Quince, and Saison are all $$$$ tasting-menu commitments requiring advance bookings and multi-hour evenings.
 Rosamunde is a walk-in counter that will be done with you in under 30 minutes.
-Comparing them directly is beside the point , the question is whether you need a quick, well-rated, affordable meal in the Mission, in which case Rosamunde is hard to beat at its price tier.
+Comparing them directly is beside the point, the question is whether you need a quick, well-rated, affordable meal in the Mission, in which case Rosamunde is hard to beat at its price tier.

-Within the cheap-eats tier, the Opinionated About Dining recognition is meaningful: OAD's Cheap Eats list is curated by serious diners, not casual reviewers, which puts Rosamunde in a different credibility bracket from a high-volume Yelp favourite.
 If you're building a San Francisco itinerary that mixes serious dining with everyday eating, Rosamunde belongs in the latter column with full confidence.

 For a fuller picture of where to eat across price points in San Francisco, see our full San Francisco restaurants guide.
 If you're planning a broader trip, our San Francisco hotels guide, bars guide, wineries guide, and experiences guide cover the rest of the city.
 For reference points on serious US dining, see Le Bernardin in New York City, The French Laundry in Napa, or Providence in Los Angeles.